hilton/hilton.github.com/blog/_posts/2014-11-26-supplier-rejection-management.md

 ## Counterscript

 The SRM Counterscript module provides an implementation of the [Counterscript]( http://egbg.home.xs4all.nl/counterscript.html) that was written to provide countermeasures to the call-centre scripts that cold-callers use.
+This script turns the tables on the caller, and puts SRM in control of the conversation.

 {% highlight xml %}
 <Response>